jiangnianshun/django-mdict/doc/doc_en/doc_es.md

 * When creating indexes for a large number of dictionaries, it gets stuck, CPU usage is 0%, and no error is reported.

-1. The reason is unknown.
-Try selecting a piece of text in the command line window and right-clicking to copy it.
+1. Try selecting a piece of text in the command line window and right-clicking to copy it.
 The operation may be restored.

 * show connectionError